 SPH and its related persons also provide significant administrative and/or support services to many of the SPH Companies.
 Consistent with its desire that SPH investors benefit from the diversified holding company structure, SPH constantly seeks additional means to reduce costs and to encourage integration of operations and the building of business relationships among the SPH Companies.
 SPH considers possible synergies and economies of scale in operating and/or making determinations to acquire or dispose of SPH Companies.
 Similarly, SPH Companies may be able to achieve efficiencies through consolidated purchasing and materials sourcing.
 To promote these efficiencies, the Steel Partners Purchasing Council (the "SPPC") arranges shared purchasing programs.
 The SPPC is already reducing costs for, and providing other benefits to, a number of the SPH Companies described below.
 Operational costs are and may be further reduced for SPH Companies by the implementation of Steel Partners Operational Excellence Programs.
-Reductions in corporate overhead are also achieved by centralization of certain administrative and corporate services through Steel Partners Corporate Services ("SPCC").28 SPH expects that its active involvement with the SPH Companies, whether through its power or ability to appoint officers and directors of SPH Companies, the implementation of the programs described above or otherwise, will be ongoing.29
+Reductions in corporate overhead are also achieved by centralization of certain administrative and corporate services through Steel Partners Corporate Services ("SPCS").24 SPH expects that its active involvement with the SPH Companies, whether through its power or ability to appoint officers and directors of SPH Companies, the implementation of the programs described above or otherwise, will be ongoing.

-2. SPH's Business Activities and Transition Planning Demonstrate its Intent to Complete its Transition during the Relief Period
+2. SPH's Business Activities and Transition Planning Demonstrate its Intent to Conform to the Act's Asset Tests within the Period for which Relief has been Requested

-In furtherance of its transition planning, since July of 2009, SPH has increased its holdings in wholly-owned, majority owned and primarily controlled companies, turned bad assets into good assets through acquisition of additional interests giving SPH majority ownership or primary control of SPH Companies, and significantly decreased its holdings in companies through which it does not intend to engage or continue to engage in a non-investment company business, as described in more detail below, such that, as of August 31, 2010, SPH meets the Forty Five Percent Test.30
+In furtherance of its transition planning, since July of 2009, SPH has made significant progress towards passing one or both of the Asset Tests by increasing its holdings in wholly-owned, majority owned and primarily controlled companies, by turning "bad" assets into "good" assets through acquisition of additional interests giving SPH majority ownership or primary control of SPH Companies and by significantly decreasing its holdings in companies through which it does not intend to engage or continue to engage in a non-investment company business, as described in more detail below.25